dalethomas81/ArfBotOS/README.md

 # ArfBotOS
 ArfBotOS is an operating system for a 6 axis robot running on CoDeSys, Arduino, and OpenCV.
 One of the main intentions of ArfBotOS is to give an example of how a typical industrial control system is programmed in IEC-61131.
 This wil give good experience to new Automation and Controls engineers.

 Disclaimer: The cost of the hardware in this project has been kept at a minimum to make it more attainable.
-However, there is a Codesys licensing cost associated with this project.
-You can simulate the code if you do not have a license.
+However, there is a Codesys licensing cost associated with this project but the runtime will run in demo mode for 2 hours if you do not purchase the license.
+(You can restart the runtime to restart the 2 hour demo mode).
 The licensing cost approx $695.00 USD and this will get you multi-core support on the Raspberry Pi as well as CNC/Robotics motion control.

 ## Raspberry Pi OS Installation and Configuration
 #### Needed: